ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Create-Property.md

 - **`<link-type>`** Defines the contained type for container property data types.
 For supported link types, see the table below.
 - **`<link-type>`** Defines the contained type for container property data types.
 For supported link types, see the table below.
 - **`<property-constraint>`** See <<`ALTER PROPERTY`,SQL-Alter-Property>> `<attribute-name> << <attribute-value> ]` (since V2.2.3)
 - **`UNSAFE`** Defines whether it checks existing records.
 On larger databases, with millions of records, this could take a great deal of time.
 Skip the check when you are sure the property is new.
-Introduced in version 2.0.

 >When you create a property, ArcadeDB checks the data for property and type.
 In the event that persistent data contains incompatible values for the specified type, the property creation fails.
 It applies no other constraints on the persistent data.